mhmodzoka/interact_with_refractiveindex/README.md

 Unzip the downloaded file, and save the extracted folder inside the folder "from_RefractiveIndex.info"

 Step 3:
-Import the database in Matlab format
+Import the database in Matlab format, by running this file:
+"load_all_optical_properties_from_downloaded_database.m"

 Step 4:
-Use the code!

-The codes can do the following:
+Now you can use the code!

-#
+You need to repeat steps 1-3 only if you have updated database.

+# What can this code do for you?